All planning checklists

 Organise a welcome drink for arrival

-Pick up some local craft beers from York Brewery or specialty gins from York Gin for a genuine local welcome.
+Pick up York Brewery beers or York Gin for a proper local welcome drink.

 Easy·High impact